ibphantom/UniqueInvite/README.md

 <p align="center"><b>User Invitations</b></p>

 <ul>
-  <li>**User Invitation Form**: The public-facing page (`index.html`) allows users to input their invitation details and receive access through a unique link.
+  <li><b>User Invitation Form</b>: The public-facing page (`index.html`) allows users to input their invitation details and receive access through a unique link.
 Users provide a name that is checked against the database for validity before proceeding.</li>
 </ul>

 <p align="center"><b>Admin Functionality</b></p>

 <ul>
-  <li>**Admin Login**: Admin users authenticate using the login page (`admin.html`).
+  <li><b>Admin Login</b>: Admin users authenticate using the login page (`admin.html`).
 Authentication is handled securely using SHA-256 hashing for passwords, ensuring only authorized users gain access to the management system.</li>
-  <li>**Admin Dashboard**: The `admin_dashboard.html` provides the main interface for managing invitations.
+  <li><b>Admin Dashboard</b>: The `admin_dashboard.html` provides the main interface for managing invitations.
 It includes functionalities to:
     <ul>
-      <li>**View Invitations**: A table listing all current invitations, including ID, hash, and links.</li>
+      <li><b>View Invitations</b>: A table listing all current invitations, including ID, hash, and links.</li>
-      <li>**Edit/Delete Invitations**: Admins can update or delete invitations directly from the dashboard.</li>
+      <li><b>Edit/Delete Invitations</b>: Admins can update or delete invitations directly from the dashboard.</li>
-      <li>**Add New Invitations**: A form to add new invitations is also available within the dashboard, enabling quick onboarding of new users.</li>
+      <li><b>Add New Invitations</b>: A form to add new invitations is also available within the dashboard, enabling quick onboarding of new users.</li>
-      <li>**Logout Management**: JavaScript handles the logout request upon window close, ensuring sessions are appropriately managed.</li>
+      <li><b>Logout Management</b>: JavaScript handles the logout request upon window close, ensuring sessions are appropriately managed.</li>
     </ul>
   </li>
 </ul>